What is the TSIA2 Assessment?

-The TSI Assessment (TSIA) is part of the Texas Success Initiative program designed to help colleges and universities determine if students are ready for college-level course work in the areas of reading, writing, and mathematics.
-Incoming college students in Texas are required to take the TSI Assessment - unless they are already exempt (read below) - to determine their readiness for college-level work.
+The TSIA2 is part of the Texas Success Initiative program designed to help colleges and universities determine if students are ready for college-level course work in the areas of reading, writing, and mathematics.
+Incoming college students in Texas are required to take the TSIA2 Assessments - unless they are already exempt (read below) - to determine their readiness for college-level work.
 Based on how a student performs, he/she may either be enrolled in a college-level course and/or be placed in the appropriate developmental course or intervention to improve his/her skills and prepare him/her for success in college-level courses.

-Students wanting to take dual credit courses at MHS or students wishing to enroll in a college/university may need to take the TSI assessment.
+Students wanting to take dual credit courses at MHS or students wishing to enroll in a college/university may need to take the TSIA2 assessment.
 Please read below for more details.

-- MHS students may take the TSI assessment on campus twice a year (once in the fall and once in the spring).
-A representative from Western Texas College will administer the assessment here.
-WTC’s cost is $10 per exam.
+- MHS students may take the TSIA2 assessment on campus serveral times during the school year.
+Mrs. Shahan and/or a representative from Western Texas College may administer the assessment here.
+MHS’s cost is $5 per exam, and WTC’s cost is $10-15 per exam.
 Students may also take the exam elsewhere and bring back proof of passing.

-- Next TSI assessment being offered on campus: April 6, 2020 @ 9 a.m. in HS computer lab
+- Next TSI assessment being offered on campus: TBA … SPRING OR SUMMER 2024

-- Must take WTC pre-assessment (only if you have never taken WTC’s pre-assessment) – https://www.tsipreview.com/welcome/Western-Texas-College – prior to taking TSI assessment.
+- Must take pre-assessment (for EVERYONE that has never taken the TSIA2) – https://accuplacer.collegeboard.org/students/prepare-for-accuplacer/tsia-texas-success-initiative-assessment – prior to taking TSIA2 assessment.

-- TSI results are good for five years.
+- TSI and TSIA2 results are good for five years.

-To find out if you are required to take the TSI assessment visit the College for All Texans website (http://www.collegeforalltexans.com/index.cfm?objectid=63176344-FFFA-217B-60C9A0E86629B3CA) for more information or contact the college/university you are interested in attending.
+To find out if you are required to take the TSIA2 assessment, contact the college/university you are interested in attending.

 TSI PRACTICE AVAILABLE FOR MHS STUDENTS: